LeonardoE95/password-manager.el/README.md

 # Password-Manager.el

-This repositories contain simple abstractions that can be used to interact with different password managers within the comfort of Emacs.
+This repository contains simple abstractions that can be used to interact with different password managers within the comfort of Emacs.
 For each password manager, a simple `transient` based interface will be offered to ease out the interaction flows.